openmobilityfoundation/mobility-data-specification/policy/README.md

 ## REST Endpoints

 The provider-facing Policy API consists of the following two endpoints.
+A REST API allows a Agency to

+1) Dynamically adjust caps
+2) Provide provider specific policies behind some sort of authentication mechanism.
+3) Adjust other attributes in closer to real time.
+4) Enumerate when policies are set to change.

 `GET /policies`